-Senior Fitness Training Services (Mobile App)
+Functional Fitness Training Services (Mobile App)

 Begin your transformation at home.
 Learn how to keep your body functional as you age.
-Ensure your independence and quality of life.
+Insure your independence and quality of life.
 Individualized education, exercise prescriptions for patients with chronic diseases and conditions, behavior change, and prevention strategies.
 Emphasis is on exercise + intuitive eating (vs. ‘dieting’) for longevity and achieving a healthy body composition.
 Email me for a 7-day free trial.

 Physical function is recognized as a powerful factor in the prevention and treatment of a number of health issues in older adults.
 Quality of life (QOL) encompasses some key lifestyle domains, such as healthy habits (nutrition + exercise), a healthy environment, and a healthy mindset.
 I am trained to analyze physical limitations and abilities; optimize exercise training; and reduce risk of injury.